openqasm/openqasm/source/language/types.rst

 Arrays
 ------

-Static arrays of values can be created and initialized, and individual elements can be accessed, using the following general syntax:
+Statically-sized arrays of values can be created and initialized, and individual elements can be accessed, using the following general syntax:

 .. code-block:: c